-And not just any Baked Ziti: super easy, super delish, made with SAUSAGE, crushed tomatoes, and just a hint of cream, Baked Ziti.
+And not just any ziti: super easy, super delish, made with SAUSAGE, crushed tomatoes, and just a hint of cream, ziti.

 You’re going to love it.

-And you’re going to feel like an even bigger rockstar when you try the first bite because this is some damn good Baked Ziti.
+And you’re going to feel like an even bigger rockstar when you try the first bite because this is some real good cheesy, meaty pasta.
 Using Italian sausage instead of hamburger gives the dish tons of extra flavor, and a couple tablespoons of cream in the sauce add just a slightly creamy, rich base note that makes *such* a difference.

 Reason two is that this is one of the easiest dinners you’ll ever make.
 Seriously, if you can open a can of tomatoes and operate a kitchen timer, you’ve got this with your eyes closed.